 LLC (shortened for limited liability company) stands on top as the most preferred type of business in Delaware.
 An LLC has the utmost flexible structure.
 The maintenance is easy.
 There are very few compliance requirements.
 It is not taxed at the entity level.
 Hence, double taxation is avoided.
-You are highly recommended to register an LLC in Delaware to start your business in the U.S.
+We highly recommend you form an LLC in Delaware to start your business in the U.S.

 “But how to register an LLC in Delaware?” is the question you may ask.
 The process is super simple.
 In fact, you can do this in only 3 steps.
 This blog will show you exactly just that and subsequently instruct you on what to do after the LLC registration.